 How do I apply?

-If you feel comfortable with the rates and terms on offer from Co-operative Bank, make sure that you meet the eligibility criteria and have the required documentation.
-To start your application, you can either phone 0800 554 554, visit your local branch, or make an appointment with a Mobile Mortgage Manager who can come to your home or office at a time that suits.
+If you feel comfortable with the rates and terms on offer from Co-operative Bank, and have compared other options, make sure you meet the eligibility criteria and have the required documentation.
+Then, to start your application, you can either phone 0800 554 554, visit your local branch, or make an appointment with a Mobile Mortgage Manager who can come to your home or office at a time that suits.

 To be eligible for a Co-operative Bank mortgage, you need to be at least 18 years of age, have a regular income and meet the standard lending criteria.

-During the application process you are asked to provide the following:
+During the application process, the Co-operative Bank asks you to provide the following: